1565 Lemaître: Classification and orbit

 Lemaître is a Mars-crossing asteroid, as it crosses the orbit of Mars at 1.666 AU.
 It is also an eccentric member of the Phocaea family (701).
 This asteroid orbits the Sun at a distance of 1.6–3.2 AU once every 3 years and 8 months (1,353 days).
 Its orbit has an eccentricity of 0.35 and an inclination of 21° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Lemaîtres observation arc begins on the night following its official discovery observation.
+As no precoveries were taken, and no prior identifications were made, Lemaître's observation arc begins on the night following its official discovery observation.

 Physical characteristics

 In the SMASS taxonomy, Lemaître is characterized as a Sq-type, a transitional class of stony S-type and Q-type asteroids.

 Lightcurves

 In September 2007, a rotational light-curve of Lemaître was obtained from photometric observations by American astronomer Brian D. Warner at his Palmer Divide Observatory, Colorado.
 It gave a rotation period of 11.403 hours with a brightness variation of 0.04 magnitude (U=2), superseding a provisional period of 2.4 hours with an amplitude of 0.03 magnitude, derived from photometric observations made by Arnaud Leroy, Bernard Trégon, Xavier Durivaud and Federico Manzini two months earlier (U=1+).